lazypower/docker-charm/_pages/dev-contributing.md

 3. Checkout your topic branch with `git checkout -b my-awesome-bugfix`
 4. Hack away at your feature/bugfix
 5. Validate your bugfix if possible in the amulet test(s) so we dont reintroduce it later.
+6. Validate your code meets guidelines by passing lint tests `make lint`
 6. Commit code `git commit -a -m 'i did all this work to fix #32'`
 7. Push your branch to your forks remote branch `git push origin my-awesome-bugfix`
 8. Create the [Pull Request](https://help.github.com/articles/using-pull-requests/#initiating-the-pull-request)
 9. Await Code Review
-10. Rejoyce when Pull Request is accepted
+10. Rejoice when Pull Request is accepted

 ### Submitting a Feature